 Historical Wonders:

 The Colosseum and the Pantheon are just the start.
 These aren't just old buildings; they are places where history was created.
-Imagine gladiators battling in the Colosseum or standing in wonder under the Pantheon's unqiue dome.
+Imagine gladiators battling in the Colosseum or standing in wonder under the Pantheon's unique dome.
 Each site tells a story.
 You can almost hear the echoes of the past.

 Vatican City: A separate world within Rome, Vatican City is home to the Sistine Chapel, a masterpiece of art and faith.
 Seeing Michelangelo's work up close is worth the trip.
 St. Peter's Basilica is another must-see.
 Its size and beauty show the importance of the Catholic Church throughout history.